SladeDK/Webdash/README.md

     <br /><ins>*NOTE: You can still use the config_www files with other web-engines*</ins>

 3. **Move and edit the necessary files:**
-    <br />Copy the files from the config_www into "/var/www/html/" folder.
+    <br />Copy the files from the website-configs into "/var/www/html/" folder.
     ```bash
     sudo rm /var/www/html/index.nginx* -rf